git-truck/git-truck/prototype1/README.md

 This is a folder visualization prototype.

-This project uses yarn to install dependencies and `yarn.lock` as a lockfile, so please do not commit `package-lock.json` to this folder.
-When adding new dependencies, please use `yarn add <package>` instead of `npm install <package>`.`
+This project uses npm to install dependencies and `package-lock.json` as a lockfile, so please do not commit `package-lock.json` to this folder.
+When adding new dependencies, please use `npm install <package>` instead of `yarn add <package>`.`

 ## Running

-Start by running `yarn` or `npm install` in the root of this folder.
+Start by running `npm install` in the root of this folder.

-Then, use `yarn dev` or `npm run dev` to start the development server.
+Then, use `npm run dev` to start the development server.

 ## Debug mode